 Let’s kick things off with the basics.

-The term “startwork document” refers to any document necessary to legally hire any member of your project’s cast or crew.
+In film production, the term “startwork document” refers to any document necessary to legally hire any member of your project’s cast or crew.

 However, some startwork documents are, in fact, legally required.
 These documents generally support federal and state tax obligations but may also correspond to labor laws or other mandates.

-*For ease of use, this post will only detail startwork documents required by each state, but it’s important to calculate your production’s full range of concerns when designing a startwork packet.
+For ease of use, this post will only detail startwork documents required by each state, but it’s important to calculate your production’s full range of concerns when designing a startwork packet.
+To cover your basics, be sure to download our free collection of essential forms for film.

 Now, let’s dive into our state-by-state breakdown of startwork requirements.